Quotation marks are primarily used to indicate material that is being reproduced word for word, as well as some other important uses.

 Buddha says, “Even death is not to be feared by one who has lived wisely.”

 A colon should be used when the text introducing the quoted material could stand as a sentence on its own.
+It is also the mark most commonly used to introduce a block quotation.

 In Food Rules, Michael Pollan summarizes his extensive writing about food with seven words of advice: “Eat food.
 Not too much.
 Mostly plants.”